XuananLu/literature-In-depth-reading-skill/README.md

 ## Example prompts

-English or Chinese — the output matches your language.
+Any language, the output matches your language.

 - `analyze this paper`
 - `what's the novelty here`